mlissner/michaeljaylissner.com/content/becoming-a-non-profit.md

 OK, you've got your name, EIN, Bylaws, Articles of Incorporation and  Conflict of Interest and Ethics Policy all ready.
 Now what?
 Well, now we enter the portion of the process that involves magic and wizardry.
 What we do now is we hold two meetings.
 Feel free to chant during these meetings if that helps them make sense.

 The first meeting serves the purpose of creating directors and having them resign as incorporators, if necessary.
 To have this meeting, get all of your incorporators and directors together and decide to make it so.
 Have your secretary keep minutes from the meeting.
 You'll need them for the 501(c)(3).
 [Here are ours][minutes-incorporators].
-You can see how this might feel a bit like voodoo magic if your board of directors is the same group of people as your incorporators (as in our case).
+You can see how this might feel a bit like voodoo magic if your board of directors is the same group of people as your incorporators (as in our case) -- One minute they're incorporators, the next they're directors, and the people that authorized the switch are themselves.

 The second meeting is where the real business goes down.
 Here you adopt all of the paperwork you created above, establish bank accounts, etc. Again, we used the templates from XXX to keep minutes for this meeting.
 [Check out our minutes for details][minutes-first-meeting].
 You'll also see in our minutes a waiver of notice that waives the director's normal requirement to tell people about the meeting in advance.

 These two meetings can (and probably will) take place back to back, but they need to have *separate* minutes and need to be *separate* meetings.
-This is because until the board is adopted in the first meeting, they can't very well do the things in the second meeting.
+This is because until the board adopts themselves in the first meeting, they can't very well do the things in the second meeting.
 Voodoo?
 Perhaps.

 ## File Statement of Information with Secretary of State